-March theme was: Kill it with fire.
+March’s theme was: Kill it with fire.
 What could be better for this than a breakout game?
 But let me start at the beginning.

-So it happened to be that the son of an old friend of mine contacted me that he would like to get into game development.
-As he never did anything like this before – well, apart from playing videogames – he would like to get into quality assurance and learning design.
-I suggested to him to participate in gamejams, looking up online articles and youtube channels about this kinda stuff so he can learn.
-I also mentioned HEJ on which I participate on a regular basis and explained how it works (that being of having a theme and one whole month to come up with an idea, coding and drawing stuff etc.).
-I also offered to team up with me, as I always do this jams by myself, but I almost always involve my darling girlfriend Allegra in the process to help me with some ideas, and level layouts.
-This time Chrisyss took up the mantle of testing and to add extra ideas into the project.
-When the theme was announced, and actually the last HEJ gamejam theme, Glitch, was also in force, we started to come up with ideas for both themes.
-Though I was almost sure we couldn’t make two games still I started to write ideas for both themes.
-Soon I could see that the Kill it with fire was the theme I would like to make.
-One of the glitch ideas was to make an endless runner that’s glitching out at some points.
-An other being a programmer, dealing with bugs, and QA members have to be tricked with pizza and cookies so they produce less bugreports.
-A third one was a top down shooter, where the player has to find ways to speedrun through the levels, and this ways was to be glitches (bad colliders, glitching walls, rocketjumps etc.).
-For kill it with fire one idea was to be with a fire demon, that leave a fire trail and the player have to lure enemies into the fire in order to defeat them.
+It happened to be that the son of an old friend of mine, Chrisyss contacted me that he would like to get into game development.
+As he has never done anything like this before – well, apart from playing video games – he would like to get into quality assurance and to learn design.
+I suggested to him to participate in game jams, looking up online articles and YouTube channels about this kind of stuff so he can learn.
+I also mentioned HEJ in which I participate on a regular basis and explained how it worked (having a theme and one whole month to come up with an idea, coding and drawing stuff etc.).
+I also offered him to team up with me, as I always do these jams by myself, except I almost always involve my darling girlfriend Allegra in the process to help me with some ideas, and level layouts.
+This time, Chrisyss took up the mantle of testing and adding extra ideas into the project.
+When the theme was announced, and the previous HEJ game jam theme, Glitch, was also still in force, we started to come up with ideas for both themes.
+Though I was almost sure we wouldn’t be able to make two games, still I started to write ideas for both themes.
+Soon I could see that ‘Kill it with fire’ was the theme I would like to make.
+One of my ‘Glitch’ ideas was to make an endless runner that’s glitching out at some points.
+An-other involved being a programmer in the game, dealing with bugs, and QA members would have to be tricked with pizza and cookies so that they produce fewer bug reports.
+A third one was a top down shooter, where the player would have to find ways to speedrun through the levels, and there would be glitches (bad colliders, glitching walls, rocket jumps etc.).
+For the ‘Kill it with fire’ theme, one idea was to be with a fire demon, that leaves a fire trail and the player has to lure enemies into the fire in order to defeat them.
 Another fiery idea was to be a god of an island, and that island is populated with indigenous people to worship (as a currency) this god.
-And when tourists swarm the island, the god could summon vulcanos to eradicate them.
-So having this much idea what could induce in my mind?
-A totally different idea, of course!
-I wanted to make a breakout game for a while in the footsteps of Arkanoid, Krakout and Traz, so when I envisioned a game like this with explosions and fire… I knew I wanted to make it.
+And when tourists swarm the island, the god could summon volcanoes to eradicate them.
+So, having this many ideas what would materialize in my mind?
+A completely different idea, of course!
+I have wanted to make a breakout game for a while now in the footsteps of Arkanoid, Krakout and Traz, so when I envisioned a game like this with explosions and fire… I knew I wanted to make it.

-I asked Chrisyss to make some layouts for about 20-30 levels as soon as I had the level size.
-This way I knew he could take a lot of work from me as this process could be time consuming.
-So I could have extra time to code stuff like bouncing.
-That was a nice dream, and here’s why: I had some general idea how to do it, so I started to make some code.
-It worked somewhat, but I wanted to see how others would do it, so I looked up Friendly Cosmonaut’s breakout tutorial, and I started to work on top of that.
-I used the vertical and horizontal component of the ball’s speed to turn the ball, but should it touch the inside corner of two collision objects it did some crazy things.
-Also, interestingly the built-in bouncing function didn’t worked as intended in my project (the ball bounced back on the same vector as it had when hit any of the surfaces).
+As soon as I had the level size, I asked Chrisyss to make some layouts for about 20-30 levels.
+This way I knew he could take a lot of work over from me, as this process can be time consuming.
+This way, I could have extra time to code stuff like bouncing.
+That was a nice dream anyhow, and here’s why: I had a general idea on how to do it, so I started to write some code.
+It worked somewhat, but I wanted to see how others would do it, so I looked up Friendly Cosmonaut’s breakout tutorial, and I started to work based on that.
+I used the vertical and horizontal component of the ball’s speed to turn the ball, but when it touched the inside corner of two collision objects, it did some crazy things.
+Interestingly, the built-in bouncing function didn’t work as intended in my project (the ball bounced back on the same vector as it had when hitting any of the surface).
 But it worked right away in an empty project.
-This is typical Game Maker thing that happens sometimes (just today, none of my controllers worked with GM games… I check on it tomorrow, hopefully a newly started system helps… edit: it helped).
-So I iterated on my code a couple of times, and it worked mostly, but sometimes the ball went inside the side colliders and went through it.
-Sometimes the ball went between two invincible bricks.
-So it was a bit trashy, and I seriously started to consider to say that this game is for Kill it with fire AND Glitch.
+This is typical for Game Maker (just today, none of my controllers worked with GM games… I will check on it tomorrow, hopefully a newly started system helps… edit: it helped).
+So, I iterated on my code a couple of times, and it mostly worked, but sometimes the ball went inside the side colliders and went through them.
+Sometimes, the ball went between two invincible bricks.
+So, it was a bit trashy, and I seriously started to consider entering this game for both themes: ‘Kill it with fire’ AND ‘Glitch’.
 But I checked further and it turned out that there is a bouncing function that uses solid objects.
-I never used that checkbox, and so now I did and Eureka!
-It worked!… Almost… good… The ball cannot touch any two solids, only one, meaning sometimes not touching bricks when it clearly should’ve, or resulting straight up bullcrap bounces.
-Still can go inside colliders and invincible bricks.
-Still at least bounces mostly to the right direction, so I left it as it is.
-Solids also made one interesting problem: I coded so should the player pick up a growth bonus next to the wall, the wall slowly pushes the bat out of the wall, so it wouldn’t stuck in it.
-After I checked solid on the collider, this stopped working.
-Only if I move it under one frame, hence it looks like it teleports a short distance.
-I coded other stuff too, only those had less problems.
+I had never used that checkbox before, but now I did and Eureka!
+It worked!… Almost… good… The ball cannot touch any two solids, only one, meaning sometimes it wasn’t touching bricks when it clearly should’ve been, or resulting straight in up bullcrap bounces.
+Still, it would go inside colliders and invincible bricks.
+But at least, it bounced mostly in the right direction, so I left it as it was.
+Solids also made one interesting problem: I coded that if the player picks up a growth bonus next to the wall, the wall slowly pushes the bat out of the wall, so it wouldn’t get stuck in it.
+After I checked solid on the collider, it didn’t work anymore, unless I moved it under one frame, hence it looks like it teleports a short distance.
+I coded other stuff too, but I had fewer problems with them.